CPL AMMON LANG

 Medically evacuated by helicopter, Cpl Lang was treated at Camp Bastion before being transported to Landstuhl, Germany where he remained for two weeks.
 Airlifted to Bethesda Naval Medical Center in Maryland, he remained there for nearly two weeks before being transferred to Balboa Naval Medical Center in San Diego.

-Cpl Lang enjoys spending time with his wife, Kiri and their two young sons.
+Cpl Lang enjoys spending time with his wife, Kiri and their four children.
 They especially enjoy outdoor activities including camping.
 An avid car enthusiast, most weekends Ammon can be found working on cars for friends and family.
 He also enjoys hunting and woodworking and hopes to open a woodworking business building furniture in the future.

 Cpl Lang is grateful to those who contributed to the building of his specially adapted home.
 He says, “Leaving the military is scary, leaving it as a disabled Veteran is terrifying…having an accessible house to call my home gives peace of mind to me and to my family.
 It truly warms my heart to see the amount of support and love our military receive; it makes me proud to be an American.”